Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Summary and Outlook

-\section{Summary and outlook}
+\section{Summary and Outlook}

-To conclude, we have demonstrated simultaneous multi-fidelity and multi-objective optimization with a cost reduction of more than an order of magnitude for test problems with a cost ratio of 1:120.
-The 1-step MOMF also converged to a higher hypervolume when compared with EHVI.
-An upper limit to the cost reduction factor was also discussed which can be increased by increasing the cost ratio between the highest and lowest fidelity.
-These results show that MOMF offers significant cost advantage for applications where the goal is to optimize multiple objectives while having access to lower fidelity data.
+In conclusion, we have successfully demonstrated the practical implementation of simultaneous multi-fidelity and multi-objective optimization, achieving substantial cost reductions - over an order of magnitude - for test problems with a cost ratio of 1:120.
+Our Trust-MOMF method showed superior convergence towards a higher hypervolume compared to single-fidelity multi-objective optimization approaches.
+We furthermore observed that the joint Trust-MOMF policy consistently outperforms the sequential MOMF strategy, indicating the beneficial use of joint information across objectives and fidelities.
+We also discussed the theoretical upper limit for the cost reduction factor, which can be amplified further by widening the cost ratio between the highest and lowest fidelity levels.

+The significance of these findings lies in the substantial cost-efficiency MOMF offers, particularly for applications aiming to optimize multiple objectives where access to lower fidelity data is available.
+Our approach, which builds upon existing acquisition functions, is easily implementable within optimized Bayesian optimization frameworks such as BoTorch \cite{balandat2020}.
+It can be seamlessly extended, for instance, to batch optimization.

-Our methods build up on existing acquisition functions and can easily be implemented in optimized Bayesian optimization frameworks such as BoTorch (\cite{balandat2020}).
-This also means that the method can be readily extended e.g. to batch optimization.
-Code samples for the benchmark cases have been made available online\footnote{https://github.com/PULSE-ML/MOMFBO-Algorithm}.
-Since many complex problems in physics and engineering can be simulated with a varying degree of accuracy, our work is crucial in optimizing conflicting objectives in such simulations.
-This work can also be applied in other areas where optimizing different objectives is advantageous while having access to cheaper evaluations of the functions.
-The algorithm is flexible in nature since the idea can be applied to any other multi-objective, single-fidelity acquisition function by introducing a fidelity objective and penalizing the acquisition value by the cost.
-Both methods of MOMF can also be easily extended to include multiple fidelity dimensions, thus allowing efficient optimization over e.g. different resolution parameters in numerical simulations.
+Our work contributes a key optimization tool for complex problems in fields such as physics and engineering, where simulations with varying degrees of accuracy are commonly used.
+Moreover, it holds potential for any domain where there is an advantage in optimizing different objectives while also having access to less costly evaluations.
+The flexibility of our approach is underscored by its adaptability to any other multi-objective, single-fidelity acquisition function - a trust objective can be introduced and the acquisition value penalized by cost.
+Additionally, our MOMF methods can be extended to include multiple fidelity dimensions, offering the prospect of efficient optimization over different resolution parameters in numerical simulations.